lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-08-31-Ackermann-not-PR-I.md

 </span><span class="keyword1 command">qed</span>
 </pre>

-The [full development](https://www.isa-afp.org/entries/Ackermanns_not_PR.html) can be found in Isabelle's Archive of Formal Proofs.
+The [full development](https://www.isa-afp.org/entries/Ackermanns_not_PR.html) can be downloaded from Isabelle's Archive of Formal Proofs.
-You can confirm that nothing has been skipped up to this part of the development.
+You can confirm that the proofs really are as simple as they appear on this post.
-Although the final result is remarkable and deep, it's easy to formalise, which is why people were able to do with the early 90s.

-By the way, if you are looking for a function that is not primitive recursive and has a practical application, the answer is, any programming language interpreter.
-An interpreter takes a program (encoded somehow) and runs it, so it can easily run forever.
-PR functions necessarily terminate.
-And an interpreter for a programming language of PR functions will always terminate (because PR functions always terminate) but cannot be PR itself (by the obvious diagonalisation argument).